Peter Catania | July 7, 2021 | Florida Law

 Florida’s Comparative Fault Laws and Headphone Use While Driving

 Florida’s comparative fault laws state that the money you receive for damages can be reduced if you were partially at fault for the cause of the accident.
-In other words, if wearing headphones contributed to the cause of the car wreck, you could receive less money for your personal injury claim.
+In other words, if wearing headphones contributed to the cause of the car wreck, you could receive less money for your personal injury case.

 The amount of the deduction depends on your level of fault.
 For example, if a jury found that your conduct contributed to 45 percent of the cause of the car crash, you would only receive 55 percent of the value of your damages.